segmentio/segment-docs/src/connections/destinations/catalog/bucket-web/index.md

 ## Content security policies (CSP)

-If you are running with strict Content Security Policies active on your website, you will need to enable these directives in order to use this destination:
+If you are running with strict Content Security Policies active on your website, you must enable these directives in order to use this destination:

 | Directive       | Values                          | Module            | Reason                                                                                                                                   |
 | --------------- | ------------------------------- | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |